Frequently asked questions

 Do you take insurance?

-Yes, Aetna, Cigna, and BCBS, however, individual plans and coverage may vary per patient.
+Yes, Dr. Sami accepts Aetna, Cigna, BlueCross/BlueShield, and Optum Behavioral Health, however, individual plans and coverage may vary per patient.

 Do you do family therapy?